Hardware-rooted security engineers.

 Multi-tenant FIDO2 / WebAuthn SaaS.
 Per-tenant policy, attestation verification, MDS lookup.
 Drop-in JS + tenant-scoped REST.

 End-to-end ICAO 9303 platform — backend, frontend, CSCA / DSC / PKD PKI, enrolment, personalisation.
-Architecture-led.

 Replace shared-secret passwords with hardware-bound FIDO2 credentials.
 Phishing-resistant by construction.